zer0-os/zNS/docs/contracts/registrar/ZNSSubRegistrar.md

 Mapping of domainHash to mintlist set by the domain owner/operator.
-These configs are used to determine who can register subdomains for every parent in the case where parent's DistributionConfig.AccessType is set to AccessType.MINTLIST.
+These configs are used to determine who can register subdomains for every parent in the case where parent's `DistributionConfig.AccessType` is set to `AccessType.MINTLIST`.

 ### onlyOwnerOperatorOrRegistrar